Coto-Studio/hugo-innocent-dreams/content/_index.md

 Coming soon...
 {{< /subheader >}}

-After a lot of consideration I have decided to peruse traditional publishing.
+After a lot of consideration I have decided to [pursue traditional publishing]({{< ref "pursuing-traditional-publishing" >}}).
 Unfortunately this means the book will not be available for some time as I seek representation for my 118,000-word autobiographical novel, _Waking From Innocent Dreams_.

 I've come to realize that there are very few stories about El Salvador that are told by Salvadorans.
 Most stories we hear about the country focus on the violence caused by the country's civil war and now gangs.
 I'm hoping to change that.